blue-person/winfix/README.md

 Set-ExecutionPolicy Bypass
 ```

-Once this setting is applied, you can download and run the following command in either a standard or admin PowerShell session:
+Once this setting is applied, you can download the script and run the following command in either a standard or admin PowerShell session:

 ```ps1
 .\winfix.ps1